 The traditional association with Amethyst continues, with Amethyst being featured in several pieces of British Royal Family regalia, including some Orbs.
 The Royal Scepter contains an impressive Amethyst.
 However, it is overshadowed by the 530 carat Cullinan I diamond.

 Amethyst is mentioned as one of the stones in the High Priest’s breastplate in the Book of Exodus.
-The Hebrew ‘Ahlamah’, may mean ‘strong’, or may refer to a location where Amethyst was mined.
-This was translated in the Greek texts of the Book to ‘Amethystos’.
-All stones had an association to the Twelve Tribes of Israel, which were identified by engraving on the stones, and Amethyst is associated with the Tribe of Benjamin.
+The Hebrew "Ahlamah," may mean "strong," or may refer to a location where Amethyst was mined.
+This was translated in the Greek texts of the Book to "Amethystos."
+All stones had an association with the Twelve Tribes of Israel, which were identified by engraving on the stones, and Amethyst is associated with the Tribe of Benjamin.

 Amethyst has always been favored as a Christian Ecclesiastical stone, often featured in the rings of Bishops.
 The assurance of sobriety is part of this tradition, as well.

 The Egyptians, Phoenicians, and Greeks mastered various aspects of gem carving and engraving, with the Greeks mastering intaglio and relief carving by the 5th Century BCE.
 The Romans were skilled in engraving and carving gems, and Amethyst was one they often used.
 An exquisitely carved oval Amethyst, depicting the head of the Roman Emperor Carcalla exists.
 It was later modified, with the addition of an engraved cross and inscription, in an attempt to create an association with St. Peter.